cosnova/coding-challenge/README.md

 ### Version Control
 Please fork this Repository to start working.
 Commit your changes in a style as if you would be working a small team.
+Please create a pull request once you are done.